Skip to content Skip to footer

 E-resources

-To use any database, with access limited to the university network, select the name of the database from the list found on the Library page under e-resources alphabetically.
+To use any of the databases, select the name of the database from the list located on the Library's website under e-resources alphabetically.
 You can also select a database from the list of e-resources by subject or e-resources by type.

 Each database has an individual link.
 When clicked, a login window appears, in which you need to provide: